TeaZea/Portfolio_Site/README.md

 - Keeping the navbar fixed to the DOM as the user scrolls up or down the page.
 - Proper, well written content.
+- Ways to make the site interactive without over-doing it.
+- Hosting applications/projects on a ghost page.

 }